-Trekking towards village tour provides an opportunity to witness the traditional life of local people settling around.
-You will get a true insight into the culture, tradition, and custom of Nepalese with their lifestyles.
+Trekking towards the village tour provides an opportunity to witness the traditional life of local people settling around.
+You will get a true insight into the culture, tradition, and customs of Nepalese with their lifestyles.

-The narrow alley of Bungamati offers an opportunity to witness Newari people livelihood.
-The most interesting attraction is that in the majority of the houses the local people hang red chili and vegetable garland from the top floor almost to the ground floor after the month of September.
+The narrow alley of Bungamati offers an opportunity to witness the Newari people’s livelihood.
+The most interesting attraction is that in the majority of the houses the local people hang red chili and vegetable garlands from the top floor almost to the ground floor after the month of September.

-Located 32 km south-east of Kathmandu, Panauti The village is a picturesque and fascinating destination of Nepal.
-It still has the feeling of the medieval period and it has filled with many ancient houses and temple.
-The town has been left the same state the founders left it in the medieval period.
+Located 32 km south-east of Kathmandu, Panauti The village is a picturesque and fascinating destination in Nepal.
+It still has the feeling of the medieval period and it has filled with many ancient houses and temples.
+The town has been left in the same state the founders left it in the medieval period.
 A nostalgic environment incorporates the narrow town streets .and prehistoric structures.
 Situated near Roshi Khola & Punyamata Khola, it is known as a Newari town.
-During the tour, you will able to witness and experience authentic Nepali culture and lifestyle, stunning scenery, and interesting ancient temples.
+During the tour, you will be able to witness and experience authentic Nepali culture and lifestyle, stunning scenery, and interesting ancient temples.

 Explore the World Heritage Sites

+Cultural Tour is a marvelously architectural beauty and historical grace.
+Nepal contributes 10 sites to the list of World Heritage Sites.
 Religious temples like Pashupatinath, Durbar square and Boudhanath, Swayambhunath and Durbar Square are moreover popular and affluent terms in Nepal.
-It has preserved by different communities and heritage sites.
-Wandering in the Durbar Square, enjoying the chatter, bustle, and pulse of the city, appreciating the delicate handicrafts and fine temples in the city, you will get a vivid impression of Nepal.
-Likewise, you will experience several colors sounds and tastes of authentic Katmandu and surrounds.
-You will discover deep into the world of customs, traditions, and beliefs of this charming and vibrant country through its classic art and architecture, cultural temples and most of all its people.
+It has been preserved by different communities and heritage sites.
+Wandering the Durbar Square, enjoying the chatter, bustle, and pulse of the city, and appreciating the delicate handicrafts and fine temples in the city, you will get a vivid impression of Nepal.
+Likewise, you will experience several colors sounds, and tastes of authentic Katmandu and its surroundings.
+You will discover deep into the world of customs, traditions, and beliefs of this charming and vibrant country through its classic art and architecture, cultural temples, and most of all its people.

-In addition to the pilgrimage and spirituality, visitors can enjoy cultural tours, village tours, sightseeing of museums, tours to wetlands, cultural homestay experience, cycling, bird-watching, archaeological sites, and natural sites.
+In addition to the pilgrimage and spirituality, visitors can enjoy cultural tours, village tours, sightseeing of museums, tours to wetlands, cultural homestay experiences, cycling, bird-watching, archaeological sites, and natural sites.

 Read the following article for a fuller list World Heritage Sites in Nepal

-Some Nepal Sites submitted on the Tentative List of UNESCO
+Some Nepal Sites submitted to the Tentative List of UNESCO

 - The early medieval architectural complex of Panauti (1996)